- Remuneration policy

 1. Remuneration policy

-Remuneration at NORDEN is determined based on a remuneration policy (see below "General Guidelines for incentive based remuneration") applying to the Board of Directors and the Executive Management adopted at the annual general meeting in April 2013.
+Remuneration at NORDEN is determined based on a remuneration policy (see "General Guidelines for incentive based remuneration" below) applying to the Board of Directors and the Executive Management adopted at the annual general meeting in April 2014.

 The policy is implemented by a remuneration committee answering to the Board of Directors.

-In March 2013, the Board of Directors will grant 400,000 share options to the Executive Management and selected managers and employees.
-In determining the exercise price, a 10% margin is added to the market price at the grant date so that the employees only profit once the shareholders have received a 10% return.
-The terms are otherwise unchanged.
-The theoretical market value of the options has been calculated at USD 1.6 million according to the Black-Scholes model.
+In March 2017, the Board of Directors granted 358,191 share options to selected executives and employees (see Sharetransaction announcement No 2/2017 and No 3/2017).
+In determining the exercise price, a 10% margin is added to the market price at the grant date so that the options are not of value to the receivers until the shareholders have received a 10% return.
+The theoretical market value of the options has been calculated at USD 1.2 million according to the Black-Scholes model.

 The Board of Directors does not possess share options or warrants.

-The Board of Directors has appointed a remuneration committee.
-The committee's responsibility is to oversee the implementation of NORDEN’s remuneration policy.
-The members of the committee are – Mogens Hugo (Chairman), Karsten Knudsen and Arvid Grundekjøn.
+The Board of Directors has a remuneration committee responsible for supervising the implementation of NORDEN's remuneration policy.
+The committee is made up of Klaus Nyborg (committee chairman), Karsten Knudsen and Tom Intrator.

 The remuneration policy reflects the fact that incentive-based remuneration is customary among the shipping companies, which compete across borders for the best employees.
 Therefore, NORDEN must be able to offer a base salary conforming to market standards as well as incentives to high-performing individuals.
 The most important incentives are bonuses and share options.
 NORDEN does not wish to lead in terms of salaries, but the recruitment and retention of qualified employees is essential in order to ensure maximum return on the Company’s large investments.
 Therefore, remuneration has to be a competitive element in NORDEN’s overall employee package, which also includes good career, secondment and supplementary training opportunities, short chains of command, extensive delegation and responsibility, a strong corporate culture, value-based management, etc.

-Further details about remuneration can be found in the pdf Annual Report 2012 - pages 32, 34 and 36.
+Further details about remuneration can be found in the Annual Report 2016 pages 30-31.